prasadf/hangman171/README.md

 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

+## Installation Instructions
+In this project, we use GitHub to track changes to our code and save them online in a GitHub repo.

+## Usage Instruction

+   1. Run Milestone_5.py programme to open the Hangman game app.
+   2. Enter the first letter (guess) you want to check using your keyboard.
+   3. If you enter character 5 times wrong, you will loose the game.
+   4. If guess and enter correct character each time, you will win.
+   5. You can enter any particular letter only once.
+   6. If there are duplicate letters in the word, you need to enter that letter only once.

 ## What I have learned
   - use of built-in module random
   - how to choose a random word from list of words